chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

 2D Taylor-Couette Flow
 ==================================

-This is the second Lethe example.
-It showcases another classical fluid mechanics problem, the taylor-couette flow.
+This example showcases another classical fluid mechanics problem, the taylor-couette flow.
 This example introduces the usage of analytical solution and monitors the convergence of the CFD solver by using progressively refined meshes.

 Features
 ----------------------------------